tatwater/launch/README.md

     - `$ npm install -g gulp` (might need `sudo` at start to get around privileges)
     - `$ npm install`

-## Working with the Git repository
+## Working with the git repository

 Before you make any code changes, complete the following steps: